dstackai/dstack.github.io/docs/gpt-2.md

 such as `dstack stop`, `dstack logs`, and `dstack artifacts`.
 You can also use it when calling the commands such as `dstack stop`, and `dstack logs`.

-!!! warning "If run or job is not there"
+!!! warning "Run or job is not there?"
       In case you don't see your run or job in the list, it may mean one of the following: either, the job isn't created yet by the `dstack` server, or there is a problem with your runners.

-## 7. Check logs
+## Step 7: Check logs

 With the CLI, you can see the output of your run.
 If you type `dstack logs --help`, you'll see the following output: